 Mockingly called “Clinton’s Folly,” after Governor DeWitt Clinton, digging began in Rome, New York, in 1817.
 A dream powered the earliest American enthusiasm for a water connection between the Atlantic and the Great Lakes.

-Rome is in the middle of upstate, south of the Adirondacks, and the canal was built in two directions.
+Rome is in the middle of upstate, south of the Adirondacks, and there canal building took off in two directions.

-Engineering challenges never before seen were met on the spot with one of a kind constructions.
+Engineering challenges never before seen inspired one of a kind constructions.
 At Bushnell’s Basin, earth filled in to raise the canal across a natural low point.

 The canal runs 363 miles from the Hudson River at Albany to Lake Erie at Buffalo.
 36 locks move boats the entire length, alleviating an elevation differential of 565 feet.

-Engineering marvel that it was, the Erie Canal changed New York more than anyone guessed.
+Engineering marvel that it was, the Erie Canal changed New York beyond expectations.